 Where there is no Section 38 Agreement in existence between a Landowner and the Highway Authority providing for the making up and eventual adoption of any way, it may still be possible for a highway to be offered for adoption or for the Council to adopt it under the provisions of Section 228 of the Highways Act 1980.
 It may, for instance, not be possible to enter into a Section 38 Agreement because ownership of land is unknown or disputed or the landowner can show only a possessory title.
-In the case where street works have been satisfactorily carried out, the County Council as street works authority may under the provisions of Section 228 of the Highways Act 1980 declare the street to be a highway which is maintainable at the public expense and post notices in a prominent position in the street to that effect.
+In the case where street works have been satisfactorily carried out, the County Council as street works authority may under the provisions of Section 228 of the twelve copies of a scaled plan to the Highway Authority which shall show all areas for adoption marked in yellow, together with proposed boundaries.

+Highways Act 1980 declare the street to be a highway which is maintainable at the public expense and post notices in a prominent position in the street to that effect.